 • Scratching posts: Scratching is a natural behaviour for cats, serving to help them remove the dead outer layer of their claws, to mark their territory, to stretch and to work off surplus energy.
 Observe where your cat scratches — a soft or hard surface? vertical or horizontal? your new couch or your new carpet? — and choose or build a scratching post that most resembles their preference.
 If your cat is scratching inappropriate objects, cover them with something the cat will find unappealing, such as double-sided tape, aluminum foil, or sheets of sandpaper.
 Place the new scratching post near the inappropriate one, and let both remain there until your cat is consistently using the new post.
 After a few weeks, the coverings on the inappropriate objects can be gradually removed.
 If none of that works, nail caps such as Soft Claws are a good alternative.

 • Cat toys: Try a variety and see which ones your cat prefers.
 Store the toy collection out of sight and give your cat a few at a time.
 Rotate them every few days to provide variety and keep your cats interest.
 There are lots of interactive and puzzle toys that can be especially effective, but a simple cardboard box or a paper bag can provide hours of kitty entertainment!
+Food puzzles are a particularly great toy, especially if your cat tends to wolf their food.
 You can also hide toys for the cat to find on her own.

 • Try catnip and see if your cat responds – not all cats do.
 If she does, use it in toys or just sprinkle it around occasionally.
 Sometimes honeysuckle works for cats that don’t respond to catnip.
 Cat grass (also known as oat grass or wheat grass) is another way to bring a little of the outdoors inside.